sarahmr63089/cautious-coder/_posts/2020-09-01-union-find-algorithm.md

 let newIds = new QuickUnion(10)

+// original array
 newIds.ids
 // [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]

+// 2 and 5 are not connected
 newIds.connected(2, 5)
 // false

 newIds.union(2, 5)

-newIds.ids
+// 2 now points to its parent 5, showing they are joined newIds.ids
 // [0, 1, 5, 3, 4, 5, 6, 7, 8, 9]

 newIds.union(7, 2)

+// 7 now points to 5 because 2's root is 5
 newIds.ids
 // [0, 1, 5, 3, 4, 5, 6, 5, 8, 9]

 newIds.union(2, 8)

+// while 2 still points to 5, 2's root(5)
+// now has as its parent 8's root(8).
+5 points to 8
 newIds.ids
 // [0, 1, 5, 3, 4, 8, 6, 5, 8, 9]

+// 2 points to 5, 5 points to 8, 8 points to itself
 newIds.findRoot(2)
 // 8

 {% endhighlight %}

-Below the class are some examples I plugged into CodePen, starting with the original array.
-I first created a union between 2 and 5, and when the array is printed we can see that ids[2] points to its parent at 5.
-At ids[5] we see 5, meaning that 5 is the root.
-After a second union between 7 and 2, we see that both 2 and 7 point to their parent at 5.
-The union method always changes the root of the first argument to the root of the second argument, so 7's root changes from 7 to 2's root, which is 5.
-The last example is a union between 2 and 8.
-If we follow the array here we see that 2 points to its parent 5 which now points to 8, its new root.
-The union method changed 2's root to 8's root, which is 8 (I checked this below with the findRoot method).

 This isn't the most efficient solution, either, as the trees can get too tall.
+The union method is quicker than in QuickFind because it doesn't loop over the entire array.
+In QuickFind it goes through the whole array, accessing it N times, whereas in QuickUnion the findRoot method used in "union" only traverses the height of the tree.
 It can be improved in a couple different ways, but I'm not going to cover that here.
 Stay tuned for those improvements in Part II!

 Working through the lessons and videos about this algorithm was difficult for me.
 It's been a while since I worked with higher-level math and wrapping my brain around the efficiency of these solutions and their logic took a long time.
 It helped to go through the solutions on CodePen and create visuals to better understand each improvement.